The 12 Best Financial Stocks to Buy for 2022

 Financial-sector investors could be in for another year of outperformance.
 These 12 financial stocks have the best prospects for 2022, say Wall Street's pros.

-The financial sector was one of the S&P 500's big winners in an outstanding year for equities.
-And market strategists believe many of the best financial stocks to buy for 2022 will be those carrying red-hot momentum over from 2021.
+The financial sector was one of the S&P 500's biggest winners last year and market strategists believe the best financial stocks to buy for 2022 will outperform by wide margins once again.

 Rising interest rates – which benefit everything from banks' net interest margins to insurance companies' fixed-income holdings – an accelerating global economic recovery and moderating inflationary pressures are just a few of the tailwinds at the financial sector's back in 2022, analysts say.